Barry Marder: Career

+Early projects

+In 2005, Seinfeld, Marder, and Kenneth Braun signed a deal for an animated comedy series pilot based on Stories From A Moron.

+Other personas

+On the Ted L. Nancy official website, Marder confessed to being both "Ted L. Nancy" and "Ed Broth."
+The books of both Broth and Ted L. Nancy include a foreword by Seinfeld, who claims in both books to have met with each author.
+In the foreword to Stories From A Moron, Seinfeld describes Broth as a "friend," and states that his stories "…don't completely make sense, but they don't make nonsense either…"

-"Ted L. Nancy"
+Ted L. Nancy

-Under the pseudonym "Ted L. Nancy," Marder wrote a series of books of prank letters, together with their responses.
+Under the pseudonym "Ted L. Nancy," Marder wrote a series of books containing excerpts of his prank letters, together with their responses.
 Books in the series include: Letters from a Nut, More Letters from a Nut, Extra Nutty!
 Even More Letters from a Nut, Hello Junk Mail!, Ted L. Nancy’s Afternoon Stories, and All New Letters from a Nut.
 Comedian Bruce Baum is the co-author of the first three books.
+In 2013, Scholastic published an historical Ted L. Nancy book entitled Letters From A Nut's Family Tree.

 In 2002, ABC developed a pilot for a television series based on Letters From A Nut.
-It was written and produced by Barry Marder and Jerry Seinfeld.
+It was written and produced by Marder and Seinfeld.
 In 2003 FX Television made a pilot for "The Ted L. Nancy Show."
 That show was written and produced by Marder and Seinfeld.
 Again in 2007, Lionsgate Television optioned the books from Marder to make into a television show, as reported by Daily Variety.
 The following year, Lionsgate sold the show as a pilot presentation to Fox TV.
-That show called Sincerely, Ted L. Nancy is created and written by Seinfeld, Marder and Chuck Martin.
+That show, called Sincerely, Ted L. Nancy, is created and written by Seinfeld, Marder and Chuck Martin.
 In the pilot, Ted L. Nancy (Kevin Sussman) is the voice for the underdog consumer who is usually the last to get help from customer service.

-In 2013 Scholastic published an historical Ted L. Nancy book entitled Letters From A Nut's Family Tree.

 In April 2016, the first two episodes of Ted L. Nancy's SCAMMERS appeared on Hulu.
 The shorts were produced with Robert Redford's Sundance Productions.
-In these,Ted L. Nancy answers unscrupulous people who promise him great wealth through emails.
+In these, Ted L. Nancy answers unscrupulous people who promise him great wealth through emails.